Welcome to the review of our year in 2020/21

 - All staff have received unconscious bias training.

 In addition to this year’s awareness campaigns from the Health & Wellbeing team (HIN Pride, Black History and LGBT+ History Month), we ran a specific series of events in response to the murder of George Floyd.
-This gave a forum for all our staff, but particularly our non-white staff, to talk openly about their experiences and perspectives.
-We are committed to building on this work to ensure that the HIN is an actively ant-racist organisation.
+This gave a forum for all our staff, but particularly our staff who identify as being from an ethnic minority, to talk openly about their experiences and perspectives.
+We are committed to building on this work to ensure that the HIN is an actively anti-racist organisation.

 We are not perfect but we are determined to keep listening, learning and improving to ensure we can be best place to work for all our staff and to better support our community.